AmrSabbagh35/Desktop-QR-Code-Generator/README.md

 - Print QR codes directly from the application.
 - Store the generated QR code on your PC in a folder.

-## Getting Started

-Follow these steps to get started with the Desktop QR Generator:

 ### Prerequisites

 - Flutter SDK installed (version 2.0 or higher)